TroyMcl/pair-o-matic/README.md

 * A user selects a class to make pairs for. \(1\) A GET request is sent to the server.
 The server retrieves the class roster from the database and sends it to the client.
 * With a class roster, a user can create specific pairs that they want for the week.
 A user can make as many or as few pairs here as they want.
 * When happy with their selected pairs a POST \(2\) is sent to the client of the user selected pairs.
 * The server will get the full class roster from the database \(3\).
-Students paired by the user are filter out of the class roster, the server will make a variety of pairing options from the remaining students and send it back to the client.
+Students paired by the user are filtered out of the class roster, the server will make a variety of pairing options from the remaining students and send it back to the client.
 * The user can go through the pairing options and choose the one they like, they can also make manual adjustments to the pairs
 * When the user is happy with the pairs, the selected pairing roster is sent in a POST \(4\) to the server
 * \(5\) Each student document is updated with their current pair for the week.